codefour-gmbh/s3_sessions/README.md

-# S3Sessions: A S3 Based Backend for CherryPy Sessions
+# S3Sessions: S3 Based Backend for CherryPy Sessions

 S3Sessions is a substitute for CherryPy's built-in file backed sessions, based on the internal CherryPy FileSession backend.

+Please note that using S3 for session management can come with performance hits, but places the session files in a highly available and persistent location.

+Thanks to the developers of [CherryPy](https://github.com/cherrypy/cherrypy) and [LmdbSession](https://github.com/tburmeister/lmdb_sessions).

 ## Installation